sgoldenlab/simba/docs/Scenario1.md

 7. Click on `Validate` to run the validation of the selected model on you specified video.
 This will apply the selected model to the feature data of the specified file and generate a video with behavioral predictions overlaid on the frames together with a gantt plot depicting predicted behavioral bouts - like the below gif.
 Click [here](https://youtu.be/UOLSj7DGKRo) for an expected full output example validation video.
 The video will be stored in the `\project_folder\frames\validation` folder.
 Note that rendering frames and videos can take a while if your video is long, high-frame rate, or high resolution.

-**Note: If you check the `Generate Gantt plot` box, the final validation video will include the gantt chart.
-However, to do this you must extract frames which drastically increases the amount of time needed to generate the video.
-We suggest leaving it unchecked unless you really want it.

 ![](https://github.com/sgoldenlab/simba/blob/master/images/validation_example_2.gif "validation2")